 Photo: © Giardinaggio.it

-The warm spice that is synoymous with winter comes from the bark of an evergreen tree.
+The warm spice that is synonymous with winter comes from the bark of an evergreen tree.
 An unusual feature compared to other spices of this type that are typically derived from fruits or seeds.

 5. Papaya grow like bananas